Approximately 12 million Americans have food allergies, including 4.1 million children.

 Studies show that more than half of presumed food allergies are not actually allergies.

-It takes more than a couple of tests to know for sure.
+It takes more than a couple of allergy tests to know for sure.
 Board-certified allergists have special training and experience in putting together all the pieces of your personal history, your medical history and physical exams to come up with a diagnosis.
 In addition, we now have Guidelines for the Diagnosis and Management of Food Allergy in the U.S. (National Institutes for Allergy and Infectious Diseases, December 2010) that provide in-depth information on what works and doesn’t work when it comes to food allergy.

-Can You Outgrow Food Allergy?
+Can You Outgrow Food Allergies?

 Some children will outgrow their food allergies over time, particularly if they are allergic to milk, egg or wheat.
 It is less common to outgrow an allergy to peanuts or tree nuts, although it is still possible.